 x– Control mean;

 L– Control limit you want to evaluate (dispersion of sigma lines from the control mean)

 Note: although the control limit you wish to evaluate could be any number, we set our calculator's default control limit as three-sigmas since it is most commonly utilized.
-If you wish to evaluate different control limits, you can use our calculator's
+If you want to learn more about the three-sigma rule, check Omni empirical rule calculator, and if you wish to evaluate different control limits, use our calculator's

 Advanced mode 🧠 feature!